-Considering David and I are from opposite sides of the globe and don’t live in either of our home countries.
-We thought long and hard about where to get married.
+Considering David and I are from opposite sides of the globe and don’t live in either of our home countries we thought long and hard about where to get married.
 In the end, we decided on Spain.
-We knew we would choose a venue in the region from where David is from.
+We knew we would choose a venue in the region where David is from.
 It was also easier because, of course, David speaks the local language.

 For us, as for many people, the venue was going to be the centrepiece of the wedding.
 People were coming from all over the world so it needed to be easy to access, have the facilities to hold all aspects of the wedding in one place and also have the option of accommodation.
 Oh, and we wanted to give our guests an experience that would make it worth their while to travel to our little celebration.

 We got married at Hotel Castell d’Empordà, a castle set amidst the tranquil countryside of Costa Brava.
 I first came across the venue when I searched wedding venues in Costa Brava.
 Initially, we were not sure if it would be within our budget.
 However, it was meant to be.
 The more research I did, the more wedding blogs I read, it kept making an appearance.

 Luckily, weddings are their thing.
 What made it even more reassuring when making our decision is that the majority of their weddings are destination weddings.
 This meant they were used to dealing with couples who didn’t just live down the road.
 They also spoke English very well which also meant that both David and I could easily communicate with the necessary people.

 What made our planning even easier was the fact that they included an events manager.
 Not only did her and her team organise the running of the whole day, in consultation with us, but they also helped in the planning stages from the moment we signed the contract.